msped/projectparts/README.md

 - A User will want a payment system in-order to pay for the tickets they wish to play.

+- A User will want to search through previous orders.

 - A User will want to be able to see the price of the full product as if they were to buy it compared to the ticket price.

 - A User will want to be able to quick add set amount of tickets.

 - Users will want to be able to read more about each product on there own page with more description.

 - User will want a cart that tickets can be added to and updated with the amount.
-A cart will display the tick price, quantity and the full total.
+A cart will display the ticket price, quantity and the full total.

 ### Wireframes